MikeDigitize/lazy/README.md

 ### Lazy Loading a Picture element

 For browsers that don't support the `HTMLPictureElement`, lazy loading will not work without some additional help from your chosen polyfill.
-The [Picturefill](https://github.com/scottjehl/picturefill) polyfill is used in the demo and tests.
-As non-supporting browsers will not react when the `srcset` property of an image is set (`LazyLoad` does not set the `src` property of source elements and the image within a picture element, it sets their `srcset` property), you'll need to retrigger the polyfill to force the picture element to load.
+The [Picturefill](https://github.com/scottjehl/picturefill) polyfill is used in the demo and tests and is recommended to use in conjunction with `LazyLoad`.

+As non-supporting browsers will not react when the `srcset` property of an image is set (`LazyLoad` does not set the `src` property of source elements and the image within a picture element, it sets their `srcset` property), the polyfill we need to re-evaluate the picture element when this happens.

+You can do this manually by listening to the `lazyload` event and calling the `picturefill` function, passing in the picture element to re-evaluate (see below), or use the `picturefill mutation` [plugin](https://github.com/scottjehl/picturefill/tree/master/dist/plugins/mutation), which will handle the behaviour automatically (recommended).

 ```javascript
 // example using the Picturefill polyfill